google-research/google-research/cube_unfoldings/README.md

 11704 :M`ESYOl]sLZt
 ```

-The graph is a tree on 2*n vertices and the number counts the perfect matchings
+The graph is a tree on $2n$ vertices and the number counts the perfect matchings
 in the complement of the tree up to transformations of the automorphism group of
 the tree.
-In other words the number tells us how many different unfoldings of
+In other words, the number tells us how many different unfoldings of
-the hypercube in dimension n exists, which correspond to a certain tree.
+the hypercube in dimension $n$ exist that correspond to a certain tree.
 Some
 trees in the files don't have any corresponding unfoldings, namely the stars.
 They are nonetheless listed here with a count of zero.